foundry-rs/book/src/getting-started/installation.md

 forgeup
 ```

+If everything goes well, you will now have two binaries at your disposal: `forge` and `cast`.

 On Windows, build from source.

 Running `forgeup` again will update to the latest Foundry release.
 You can also revert to a specific version of Foundry with `forgeup -v $VERSION`.